Authorship of Luke–Acts

-The gospel of Luke and the Acts of the Apostles make up a two-volume work which scholars call Luke–Acts.
+The Gospel of Luke and the Acts of the Apostles make up a two-volume work which scholars call Luke–Acts.
 The author is not named in either volume.
-According to a Church tradition, first attested by Irenaeus (c.
-130 – c.
-202 AD), he was the Luke named as a companion of Paul in three of the Pauline letters, but "a critical consensus emphasizes the countless contradictions between the account in Acts and the authentic Pauline letters."
-The eclipse of the traditional attribution to Luke the companion of Paul has meant that an early date for the gospel is now rarely put forward.
-Most scholars date the composition of the combined work to around 80–90 AD, although some others suggest 90–110, and there is textual evidence (the conflicts between Western and Alexandrian manuscript families) that Luke–Acts was still being substantially revised well into the 2nd century.
+According to a Church tradition, he was the Luke named as a companion of Paul in the Pauline letters, but critical views at the end of the 20th century were evenly divided about whether Luke the physician wrote it, with a consensus noting the differences with the Pauline epistles.
+Most scholars date the composition of the combined work to around 80–90 AD.